google-gemini/workshops/waker/FRICTION-LOG.md

 - **Resolution**: Sticking with a synchronous call for `see_game_screen` was deemed the best user experience.
 The latency of `gemini-2.0-flash-lite` is acceptable, and it avoids the conversational breakdown of the async approach.
 **Status**: ✅ Confirmed synchronous vision analysis is the optimal approach for now.

+### Prompt Engineering for Tool Usage (Late July 2025)
+**Date**: July 22, 2025
+**Obstacle**: Gemini consistently preferred to hallucinate Wind Waker information rather than use the search_walkthrough tool, even with aggressive system instructions.
+**Solution**: Applied Occam's Razor to drastically simplify the system prompt.
+- **Initial approach**: Complex, aggressive prompt with warnings about incorrect training data, detailed examples, and behavioral patterns (~40 lines)
+- **Problem**: Despite explicit instructions, Gemini would claim it would search the walkthrough but then provide answers from memory
+- **Resolution**: Simplified to just 3 lines: "To answer questions about the game, use search_walkthrough.
+To see what's happening on screen, use see_game_screen.
+Keep responses short for voice chat."
+- **Result**: Gemini now consistently searches the walkthrough multiple times per query, providing accurate game information
+- Also removed the `sail_to` tool temporarily as it was distracting from core functionality **Status**: ✅ Minimal prompt approach proven highly effective

 ## Current Challenges

 ### Repository Management